auraphp/Aura.Autoload/README.md

 # Aura.Autoload

-Provides a PSR-4 (and limited PSR-0) autoloading facility.
+Provides a full PSR-4 and limited PSR-0 autoloader.
 Although it is installable via Composer, its best use is probably outside a Composer-oriented project.

+For a full PSR-0 only autoloader, please see [Aura.Autoload v1](https://github.com/auraphp/Aura.Autoload/tree/develop).

 ## Foreword